thefallenrat/packages-community/adwaita-manjaro-themes/README.md

 # Adwaita theme modified for Manjaro

-All assets used for this package are licensed under the GPl.
+All assets used for this package are licensed under the GPL.

 Credits: